Linearized supergravity with a dynamical preferred frame: Breaking Lorentz invariance

 The constraint (\ref{Unorm}) expanded to linear order translates into \be w_a V^a=0\;, \ee whereas the chirality condition reads,

 Here we expanded the covariant derivative (\ref{spincovder2}) to linear order both in aether perturbations and SUGRA fields.
 Note that the explicit form of the connection (\ref{connvect}) implies that it is chiral and hence the aether perturbation $V^c$ is linear, $\bar D^2 V^c=0$.
-Under local super-diffeomorphisms the aether perturbations transform non-linearly,
+The aether perturbations transform non-trivially under super-diffeomorphisms,

 where $M_b^{~a}$ is the matrix of Lorentz rotations (\ref{Mab}).